 Ever seen a major city look like a ghost town during the middle of the day?
-You’ll find that phenomenon in every city in Wisconsin if you head out during a Sunday Packers game.
+You’ll find that phenomenon in every city in Wisconsin if you head out during a Packers game on Sunday.
 Football is religion here in a way you don’t normally see outside of the South.
 The Wisconsin Badgers have been a perennial contender in football and men’s basketball, as well as women’s ice hockey and cross-country.
 The Brewers and Bucks are both young squads looking to build legacies.
-The farm club for the Nashville Predators, the Admirals, are based in Milwaukee.
+The Admirals, an affiliate club for the Nashville Predators, are based in Milwaukee.
 The Brewers' single-A affiliate is in Appleton and the Northwoods League summer baseball league has teams throughout the state.
 If you're into sports, you'll have teams to cheer year-round.
 If you're not into sports (yet), move here and see how long you can hold out — the enthusiasm is contagious!

 6. Farm-to-table has a whole new meaning when half the state is devoted to farmland.